How to make log structures: Generically Gorenstein toroidal crossing spaces

-The purpose of this section is to give the definition of generic toroidal crossing spaces --- gtc spaces for short --- and define some global objects that are naturally attached to them.
-We also introduce a property, viability, that is sufficient for us to be able to do log geometry.

-\S~\ref{polar} contains the definition of a gtc space $Y$.
-Informally, a gtc space is a stratified space that locally at the generic point of every stratum admits an \'etale morphism to the spectrum of a Stanley--Reisner ring.
-The concept is natural, and easy to grasp intuitively, but we take the trouble to spell out in detail the compatibilities that exist between various data on $Y$.
-Most importantly, $Y$ comes equipped with a sheaf of fans in a sheaf of abelian groups, the relative ghost sheaf.
-We list carefully our notation and conventions concerning stratified spaces.
-This material is, admittedly, rather tedious: we advise the reader to skim through this section on first reading, then come back to it as needed.
-We also give the definition of viable gtc space.
+In \S~\ref{sec:defin-gener-gorenst} we give the formal definition of generic Gorenstein toroidal crossing (\ggtc{}) space.
+Basically, a \ggtc{} space is a stratified space $Y$ such that if $\eta \in Y$ is the generic point of a stratum, there is a fan $\Sigma_\eta$ in a lattice $M_\eta$ and an isomorphism from the formal completion $\widehat{k(\eta)[\Sigma_\eta]}$ at the origin to the formal completion $\widehat{\shO_{Y,\eta}}$ at the maximal ideal.
+These isomorphisms need to satisfy certain coherence conditions that are best kept track of by a Kato fan in the sense of~\cite[\S~4]{MR3702314}.

+In \S~\ref{sec:notat-conv-fans}--~\ref{sec:basic_setup} we set out carefully our notation and conventions on monoids, fans and stratified spaces: this material is elementary but tedious.

+In \S~\ref{sec:viable-ggtc-spaces} we define a property that we call viability, which allows us to do logarithmic geometry.

-The definition of gtc space is local in nature.
-In \S~\ref{sec:cone_sheaf} we define two global objects that exist naturally on the normalization of a gtc space --- the cone sheaf and the divisor system --- that enter crucially the construction of the wall bundles and the precise formulation of the joint compatibility condition.
+The definition of a \ggtc{} space is local in nature.
+In \S~\ref{sec:cone_sheaf} we define two global objects that exist on the normalization of a \ggtc{} space --- the cone sheaf and the divisor system --- that enter crucially the construction of the slab bundles and the precise formulation of the joint condition.